 Why we check ID

-If you are a new client, I need to check your identification.
+If you are a new client, we need to check your identification.
 If I’ve known you for many years, I still need to perform the same checks.
 This may seem odd but is a legal requirement.
 If I don’t do it, my firm is exposed to a penalty.

 The legal issues are discussed in the case of N Bevan Ltd TC5404, where a penalty of £3,094 was imposed.
 It is worth a read.